Lacrymology/states/denyhosts/doc/pillar.rst

 denyhosts:purge
 ~~~~~~~~~~~~~~~

-Removed HOSTS_DENY entries that are older than this
+Removed HOSTS_DENY entries that are older than this.

 denyhosts:whitelist
 ~~~~~~~~~~~~~~~~~~~

-List white-list hosts
+List white-list hosts.

 timedenyhosts:deny_threshold_invalid_user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Block each host after the number of failed login attempts has exceeded
-this value for non-existent user account
+this value for non-existent user account.

 denyhosts:deny_threshold_invalid_user
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~